 - 1. The Planning Commission should modify the zoning bylaw to encourage clustered commercial development in other areas of town. - 2.
-That the town should encourage the adaptive reuse of historic structures.
+The Planning Commission should review the zoning bylaw to ensure adaptive reuse of historic structures is possible, including mixed-uses such as first floor commercial and second floor residential in appropriate structures.